kociumba/K-9/README.md

 > [!IMPORTANT]
 > the commands need to be either an exeutable or passed into a shell of your choosing like `cmd /c`, `pwsh -command`, `bash -c` or `sh -c`.

-You can add as many files to watch as you want, each one can execute the commands defined in cmds.
+You can add as many files to watch as you want, each one can execute the commands defined in `cmds`.

-The delay setting limits how often the commands can be executed within a specified interval in seconds (the delay is separate for each watcher).
+The `delay` setting limits how often the commands can be executed within a specified interval in seconds (the delay is separate for each watcher).

 Currently, K-9 can only watch files in the same directory as the k-9.yml configuration file.